AayushB/Stop-Words-Symbols-Parser/README.md

 Stop-Words-Symbols-Parser
 =========================

 The program recieves a query as an input.
-The output is the parsed query with stop words and symbols removed.
+The output is the parsed query with no stop words and symbols.